TheSkyRS/IoT_SmartCane/README.md

-# Intelligent Cane Project
+# Smart Cane Project

-This project is an intelligent cane designed to help visually impaired individuals navigate the world with confidence.
+This project is an smart cane designed to help visually impaired individuals navigate the world with confidence.
 The cane integrates a Raspberry Pi, microphone, speaker, and three sensors: the HCSR04 ultrasonic distance sensor, XM125 Pulse Coherent Radar millimeter-wave sensor (for obstacle distance measurement), and MPU6050 6-DoF Accelerometer and Gyro (also called IMU).

 ![StateTransfer](./state.png "StateTransfer")